John Wennberg: Health Dialog

 Albert Mulley, a physician at Massachusetts General Hospital, had been conducting research with Wennberg of Dartmouth by the Informed Medical Decisions Foundation.
 Together, they had built "substantial evidence that there's a huge variation in how doctors interpret their science through their own values and preferences."
 George Bennett, a serial entrepreneur "couldn't resist getting involved" in helping the process of enabling patients become a part of the decision-making process.
 As stated by Bennett, "It was one of life's strange twists, where they had something that was morally right, medically right, politically right and it saved money."

 By teaming with Kevin Kimberlin of Trask & Co., Health Dialog received its initial funding.

 Lowering Medicare costs

 "Americans have assumed that the fact that we spend so much more on health care than any other country stands as proof that we have the best health-care system in the world.
 But over the past 20 years, work done by Dartmouth's Wennberg and Elliott Fisher has forced U.S. health care leaders to acknowledge that this simply isn’t true."

-The potential savings under such an ideal arrangement are immense.
-If every Medicare provider in the country spent at the same rate as the lowest 10% of providers in the program, overall costs would be slashed by 30%.
+The potential savings under such an ideal arrangement are large.
+If every Medicare provider in the country spent at the same rate as the lowest 10% of providers in the program, overall costs would be cut by 30%.
 That alone is enough to pay for the elusive Medicare drug benefit.
-Additional savings might well accrue by implementing shared decision-making and reducing underuse of preventive services and medical errors.
+Additional savings might come about by implementing shared decision-making and reducing underuse of preventive services and medical errors.